bryanapperson/blog/content/musings/prometheus-bound/index.md

 a son stronger than the father would be born.
 The redirection of this threat leads to the birth of [Achilles](/musings/the-iliad/).

+I read through the {{< external href="https://amzn.to/2JknOM1" text="University of Chicago Press edition" />}},
+however it is also available for free on {{< external href="https://www.gutenberg.org/files/27458/27458-h/27458-h.htm" text="Project Gutenberg" />}}.
-Reading the play and thinking about how you would direct it, or seeing it live is likely best.
+Reading the play and thinking about how you would direct it, or seeing it live is likely the best way to grasp it fully.
 In lieu of that, here is the best online production of the play I could find:

 {{< vimeo 4756153 >}}